RevTpark/vistaya-intern-task/README.md

 **Host**: Heroku

 ## Why Flask over Django?
 I know Django and Flask quite well.
 But since what this task needed wasn't so heavy on server side.
-I knew Flask could do the job just right and more efficiently rather than having to handle unnecessary files in Django.
+I knew Flask could do the job just right and more efficiently rather than having to handle unnecessary files in Django for such a simple task.

 # API schema